A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 Numerous studies focus on autoregressively predicting future 3D occupancy representations to enable motion planning for autonomous driving.
 One strand discretizes scenes into occupancy tokens for sequential prediction, exemplified by OccWorld~\cite{zheng2024occworld} and RenderWorld~\cite{yan2025renderworld}.
 Another strand directly forecasts volumetric features or embeddings, as in Drive-OccWorld~\cite{yang2025driving} and PreWorld~\cite{li2025semi}.
 Self-supervised variants predict future representations from current cues.
 For example, LAW~\cite{li2025enhancing} conditions on current representations and trajectories, SSR~\cite{li2025navigation} compresses scenes into sparse BEV tokens for future BEV features, and NeMo~\cite{huang2024neural} voxelizes multi-frame images and predicts occupancy to support imitation-based planning.
 Building on these representations, FASTopoWM~\cite{yang2025fastopowm} employs a unified decoder to align fast and slow systems from vehicle poses, enabling lane-topology reasoning, and WoTE~\cite{li2025end} simulates candidate trajectories in BEV and selects among them with a reward model.
 Extending the paradigm, OccLLaMA~\cite{wei2024occllama} unifies occupancy, actions, and text within a single token vocabulary and employs a LLaMA for next token forecasting, planning, and question answering.

 Beyond autonomous driving, similar formulations have been extended to broader domains of robotics.
 WMNav~\cite{nie2025wmnav} leverages a VLM to maintain a curiosity-driven value map and adopts phased decision making to enable zero-shot, object-driven navigation.
 RoboOccWorld~\cite{zhang2025occupancy} targets indoor robotics by predicting fine-grained 3D occupancy with a pose-conditioned autoregressive Transformer, thereby supporting exploration and decision making.
 To achieve high-fidelity dynamics, EnerVerse~\cite{huang2025enerverse} applies chunk-wise autoregressive video diffusion with a sparse memory mechanism to produce 4D latent dynamics and integrates 4DGS to mitigate the S2R gap in robotic execution.
 For manipulation, ParticleFormer~\cite{huang2025particleformer} forecasts future point clouds with a Transformer-based particletized dynamics model, enabling robust handling of multi-object and multi-material interactions.
+Scaling this point-flow view, PointWorld~\cite{huang2026pointworld} unifies scene states and robot actions as 3D point flows, using a point-cloud Transformer backbone to predict action-conditioned full-scene displacements for MPC-based real-world manipulation from RGB-D observations.
 At the representation level, DINO-WM~\cite{zhou2025dino} learns dynamics in the DINOv2 feature space and predicts future states to support zero-shot planning.

 \para{Decomposed Rendering Representation.} This paradigm represents scenes with explicit renderable primitives such as NeRFs and 3DGS, updating them to simulate dynamics and render future observations.
 It provides view-consistent forecasts, object-level compositionality, and seamless integration with physics priors and digital twins, thereby supporting long-horizon rollouts.